-where \dmlocal~is the rest-frame dispersion measure in the local FRB environment in units of ${\rm pc~cm^{-3}}$, the \blocal~is the average strength of the total magnetic field associated with ISM/progenitor in units of $\mu G$, and $\alpha_{\rm hl}$ is the angle between the direction of the \blocal~vector and the line-of-sight.
+where \dmlocal~is the rest-frame dispersion measure in the local FRB environment in units of ${\rm pc~cm^{-3}}$, the \blocal~is the average strength of the total magnetic field associated with ISM/progenitor in units of $\mu G$, and $\alpha_{\rm hl}$ is the angle between the direction of the \blocal~vector and the line of sight.
 In what follows, we consider \blocal~as another free parameter in our model.

 Recently, the analysis of the FLIMFLAM DR1 \citep{khrykin2024b, huang2025} yielded the first ever published direct estimate of \dmlocal~(DM contribution from the FRB progenitor and/or host ISM), inferring an average contribution of $\dmlocal = 69^{+28}_{-19}~{\rm pc~cm^{-3}}$.
-We adopt these findings and draw $N=1000$ realizations of \dmlocal~from the corresponding 1D posterior PDF from \citet{khrykin2024b}.
-Similar to the discussion in Sections~\ref{sec:rm_halos} and \ref{sec:rm_host}, we sample the uniform distribution $\alpha_{\rm hl} \in \mathcal{U}\left[0, \pi\right]$ in order to take into account the orientation of the \blocal~vector relative to the FRB sightline.
-The resulting \rmlocal~distribution for FRB~$20211212$A, calculated using eq.~(\ref{eq:rm_local}), is illustrated by the histogram in the right-hand panel of Figure~\ref{fig:rm_parts}.
+We adopted these findings and drew $N=1000$ realisations of \dmlocal~from the corresponding 1D posterior PDF from \citet{khrykin2024b}.
+Similarly to what is highlighted in the discussion in Sections~\ref{sec:rm_halos} and \ref{sec:rm_host}, we sampled the uniform distribution $\alpha_{\rm hl} \in \mathcal{U}\left[0, \pi\right]$ in order to take into account the orientation of the \blocal~vector relative to the FRB sight line.
+The resulting \rmlocal~distribution for FRB~$20211212$A, calculated using Eq.~(\ref{eq:rm_local}), is illustrated by the histogram in the right hand panel of Figure~\ref{fig:rm_parts}.

-\section{Statistical Inference}
+\section{Statistical inference}